shouryaverma/cs_lvl4_project/src/manual.md

 # User manual

 The code is available in both .ipynb notebook and .py code formats.
+The code should ideally be ran on Google Colaboratory GPU hardware accelerator using the .ipynb notebooks.

 These files should be ran in the following order: